 - Minor cracks can be filled with proper treatments of filling.

-- Damage in finishing layer needs refinishing.
+- Damage in the finishing layer needs refinishing.

 - Damages or deterioration of the coating layer requires recoating.